 Pin along the edges and sew with a zigzag stitch at a 1/2 inch seam making sure you leave about 4 inches open.

-Once you’ve sewn and have the 4 inches left open, turn the sweater right side out.
+Once you have it sewn and have the 4 inches left open, turn the sweater right side out.

-Turn your 4 inches of raw edges inwards, pin and sew shut.
+Now turn your 4-inch opening so the raw edges are inwards, pin, and sew shut.